Chapter 19.142

 (4) Designed primarily not for use as a permanent dwelling but as temporary living quarters for recreational, camping, travel, or seasonal use.

-“Start of construction” means the date the building permit was issued, where the actual start of construction, repair, reconstruction, placement or other improvement occurs within 180 days of the permit date.
+“Start of construction” includes substantial improvement, and means the date the building permit was issued, where the actual start of construction, repair, reconstruction, placement or other improvement occurs within 180 days of the permit date.
 See also “actual start of construction.”

-“Structure” means a walled and roofed building, including a gas or liquid storage tank that is principally above ground.
+“Structure” means a walled and roofed building, including a gas or liquid storage tank that is principally above ground, as well as a manufactured home.

 “Substantial damage” means damage of any origin sustained by a structure whereby the cost of restoring the structure to its before-damaged condition would equal or exceed 50 percent of the market value of the structure before the damage occurred.

-Substantial improvement does not include: any project for improvement of a structure to correct pre-cited existing violations of state or local health, sanitary, or safety code specifications which have been previously identified by the local code enforcement official and which are the minimum necessary to assure safe living conditions; or any alteration of a structure listed on the National Register of Historic Places or a State Inventory of Historic Places.
+(1) Any project for improvement of a structure to correct pre-cited existing violations of state or local health, sanitary, or safety code specifications which have been previously identified by the local code enforcement official and which are the minimum necessary to assure safe living conditions; or

 Substantial improvement begins when the first alteration of any wall, ceiling, floor, or other structural part of the building commences, whether or not that alteration affects the external dimensions of the structure.